 Children in Year 3 receive the Sacrament of the Eucharist once they have received the Sacrament of Reconciliation.

 The children prepare thoroughly for this Sacrament.
 This preparation takes place during RE lessons and there are also meetings between school, parents, and the parish priest.
 The children receive Holy Communion after Easter.
 This sacrament is widely celebrated by the entire school and parish community.

 Sacrament of Confirmation

 Children in Year 6 receive the Sacrament of Confirmation.
 Here they learn to grow in faith whilst considering the role of the Disciple.
 Their preparation, once again, includes a day retreat to Alton Castle.
 This enables them to gain a deeper understanding of their faith.
-Bishop David McGough confirms the children, during a moving service in which they confirm that they are ready for the next step in their journey of faith.
+The children are confirmed by the Bishop, during a moving service in which they confirm that they are ready for the next step in their journey of faith.